samolego/Taterzens/docs/professions/assigning_professions.md

 ## Removing professions
-As said above, you can click on the <span style="color:red">X</span> next to the profession ResourceLocation to remove it.
+As said above, you can click on the <span style="color:red">X</span> next to the profession ID to remove it.
 But you can also use
 ```
 /npc edit professions remove <profession id>
 ```